-Refer to material accounting policy information in note 4, critical accounting judgement and key success of estimation uncertainty in note 5 and its relevant disclosures in note 21 to the consolidated financial statements.
+Refer to significant accounting policies in note 4, critical judgement and estimates in note 5 and its relevant disclosures in note 21 to the consolidated financial statements.

 In practice, the Group would grant credit terms to its customers of cross-border trading of nutrition food and health care products ranging from 60 to 180 days.
 To assess the impairment of trade receivables, the Group perform periodic assessment based on information including credit risk characteristics of each customers, historical ageing and settlement records, subsequent settlement status, expected timing and amount of realisation of outstanding balances, ongoing trading relationships with the relevant customers and forward-looking information that may impact its customers' ability to repay the outstanding trade receivables.
 These assessments are used to estimate the expected credit loss ("ECL") for the impairment assessment.